 Develop affordable housing in support of the Town’s inclusionary housing goals as outlined in Section 8.3.

 9.6.2 Applicability.
-The 3A-MFOD will have a land area of approximately 27 acres, and it shall be superimposed over underlying zoning district(s).
+The 3A-MFODshall be superimposed over underlying zoning district(s).
 The 3A-MFOD shall not replace any underlying zoning district(s).
 The regulations for use, dimension, and all other underlying provisions of the Zoning Bylaw(s) governing the respective underlying zoning district(s) shall remain in full force, except for uses and dimensions allowed as of right in the 3A-MFOD.
 Uses that are not identified in Section 9.6.3 are governed by the requirements of the underlying zoning district(s).

-The 3A-MFOD contains the following sub-districts as shown on the 3A-MFOD boundary map, which can be found in the zoning map dated xxxx.
+The 3A-MFOD contains the following sub-districts as shown on the 3A-MFOD boundary map, which can be found in the official Town of Hamilton Official Zoning Map dated xxxx.
 If an applicant’s property sits entirely within a 3A-MFOD sub-district, then they may elect to use the zoning provisions of the applicable 3A-MFOD sub-district as described in Section 9.6.3 and 9.6.4.

 If the applicant elects to proceed under the zoning provisions of the underlying district, the Zoning Bylaws applicable in the underlying district shall control and the provisions of the 3A-MFOD shall not apply.
 If the applicant elects to proceed under the zoning provisions of the 3A-MFOD, they may develop multi-family housing within the district in accordance with the provisions for the 3A-MFOD subdistrict their property falls within, as described in Section 9.6.3 and 9.6.4.